Baronlegend27/academic-research-to-financial-freedom/papers/Ross, Stephen A. (1976) "The arbitrage theory of capital asset pricing"/Notes.md

 ## Arbitrage Theory of Capital Asset Pricing (1976)

 The Arbitrage Theory of Capital Asset Pricing (APT), introduced by Stephen Ross in 1976, states that if markets do not allow arbitrage opportunities, then asset returns must follow a specific linear structure.
 If two portfolios have the same risks, they must have the same expected return; otherwise, arbitrage would exist.
+Using only the no-arbitrage assumption makes the model more realistic than earlier asset pricing models.

 ---